 - tree testing,

-you will learn more about them in our upcoming articles in our blog.
-Today we are going to discuss one of the methods in particular – remote usability testing.
+you will learn more about them in our upcoming articles on our blog.
+Today, we are going to discuss one of the methods in particular – remote usability testing.

 You might be asking: ”If usability testing is so important, why doesn’t everyone do it?”

-Well, the simple answer is that proper usability testing is very tough and expensive.
+Well, the simple answer is that proper usability testing is very rigorous and expensive.

-Unfortunately, a lot of teams out there don’t have such resources at hand.
+Unfortunately, a lot of teams out there don’t have these resources at hand.
 That is when remote testing comes in place.
-It cramps most of the great things from in-person usability testing into an online tool available to pretty much everyone.
+It crams most of the great things from in-person usability testing into an online tool available to pretty much everyone.

 What is remote testing?

 Remote testing is very similar to traditional usability testing.
-The main difference is that remote testing uses software as a medium to conduct testing and the participants and facilitators can be in different locations.
-The premise stays the same – it is all about capturing how users use the products, analyze their reaction and behaviour.
+The main difference is that remote testing uses software as a medium to conduct testing, and the participants and facilitators can be in different locations.
+The premise stays the same – it is all about capturing how users employ the products, and analyzing their reactions and behaviours.

 When and why you should choose remote testing

-With remote testing, you cannot pick up some signs like body language, subtle expressions.
-You can’t ask follow-up questions at the right time with the right participants like an experienced user researcher would.
+With remote testing, you cannot pick up some signs like body language or subtle expressions.
+You can’t ask follow-up questions at the right time, with the right participants, like an experienced user researcher would.

 International teams can all participate and use the information gathered from remote user research despite their different locations.
 This allows international teams or global corporations to participate in gathering and applying user insights into their products.

-In case of traditional testing, your team has to record participants, take notes, analyze video footage and go through pages of texts to get the information you need.
+In the case of traditional testing, your team has to record participants, take notes, analyze video footage, and go through pages of text to get the information you need.
 This takes a lot of time.
 On the other hand, UX research tools do this for you.
-They organize the information and some of them even come with advanced filters to save you time when analyzing results.
+They organize the information, and some of them even come with advanced filters to save you time when analyzing results.

 What can you learn with remote testing?

-Armed with insights from remote testing you are able to design usable and effective web navigation and structure.
-Construct information architecture that is understandable for your specific target group.
+Armed with insights from remote testing, you are able to design usable and effective web navigation and structure.
+Construct information architecture that is understandable to your specific target group.
 Validate your design ideas with users to ensure you are making the right design decisions.
-Group the content of your website, blog or e-shop into categories that your users expect it to be in.
+Group the content of your website, blog, or e-shop into categories that your users expect it to be in.

-Saving users frustration and possibly increasing your conversion and likelihood of visitors coming back.
+The result is saving users frustration and possibly increasing your conversion and likelihood of visitors coming back.
 Remote testing is useful for all kinds of websites and web apps, no matter the content or the stage of development.
-If you’re thinking about starting, don’t wait, the sooner you start testing the better.
+If you’re thinking about starting, don’t wait; the sooner you start testing, the better.